Impedance, part 2: why do LCR meters exist?

 Impedance is complex, and a common workbench gadget is not quite what it seems.

-Of the three, true resistance is the easiest to grasp: it’s a frequency-independent property most commonly associated with heat dissipation in resistors, semiconductors, and long runs of wire.
+True resistance is the easiest to grasp: it’s a frequency-independent property most commonly associated with heat dissipation in resistors, semiconductors, and long runs of wire.

 Capacitive reactance, in contrast, typically has to do with the reversible storage of energy in electric fields.
 Its magnitude changes with the frequency of the driving signal.
-For a given sine wave frequency (f) and a known capacitor value (C), the effect — also measured in ohms — is described by the following formula:
+For a given sine wave frequency (f) and a known capacitor value (C), the magnitude of this effect — also measured in ohms — is described by the following formula:

 How do digital multimers deal with this?

 Resistors are a simple special case: the meter can apply a small DC voltage to the terminals of the device under test, indirectly measure the resulting current (usually by observing the voltage drop across a precision shunt placed in series), and then calculate the apparent impedance from Ohm’s law (Z = V/I).
-Because the frequency of the DC voltage is effectively zero, inductive effects can be disregarded; capacitive effects are also negligible due to the tiny value of C. In other words, when characterizing resistors, Z can be assumed to be equal to R.
+A real-world capacitor exhibits some parasitic inductance in the conductive path, along with parallel capacitance due to the presence of a less-conductive layer sandwiched between two metal terminals:

 What makes an LCR meter special?